andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_07_Haxby_GroupAnalysis.rst

 Next Steps
 **********

 Now that you have learned the basics of MVPA from preprocessing to group analysis, you are ready to use The Decoding Toolbox on a dataset of your choice.
-[Fill in some options here]
+In the next chapters, we will review other features of The Decoding Toolbox, such as Representational Similarity Analysis (RSA).